IT3049C-Lively-FA23/chatting-application-BurntBrownBoi/README.md

 how many points out of 20 do you deserve on this assignment:

+Again, besides the late submission because of my poo-poo windows 11 installation issues, a solid 18.5462x10^-23 out of 20

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
+Im not gonna lie, I feel like JQuery requires less lines but fetch api seems more reliable.
+I would know, I was asked to use that when making my first swagger app at work as my intern project. so this assignment helped me snap back to reality.

 ### How long it took me to finish this?

+45 mins. literally.

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?
+Looks like it's used for larger headings but still not large compared to 'display-1'